MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-clouddesktop.md

 <!-- BootToCloudMode-Description-Begin -->
 <!-- Description-Source-DDF -->
 This policy allows the user to configure the boot to cloud mode.
-Boot to Cloud mode enables users to seamlessly sign-in to a Cloud PC that is provisioned for them by an IT Admin.
+Boot to Cloud mode enables users to seamlessly sign-in to a Cloud PC that's provisioned for them by an IT Admin.
 For using boot to cloud mode, users need to install and configure a Cloud Provider application (eg: Win365) on their PC and need to have a Cloud PC provisioned to them.
 For successful use of this policy, OverrideShellProgram policy needs to be configured as well.
 This policy supports the below options: 1.
-Not Configured: Machine will not trigger the Cloud PC connection automatically.
+Not Configured: Machine won't trigger the Cloud PC connection automatically.
 2. Enable Boot to Cloud Desktop: Users who have a Cloud PC provisioned will get connected seamlessly to the Cloud PC as they finish sign-in operation.
 <!-- BootToCloudMode-Description-End -->

 <!-- BootToCloudMode-Editable-Begin -->